 Interests outside work:

-In her spare time, Katharina likes to visit art museums and enjoys going to the theater.
+In her spare time, Katharina likes to visit art museums and enjoys going to the theatre.
 She loves to travel and relaxes by doing yoga.

 - Student acceptance and perception of relevance of a discipline specific workshop on ‘Scientific oral presentations in physics’, A. B. Bauer, M. D. Sacher, K. Brassat, die hochschullehre 6, 139 (2020) (corresponding author)